ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 # Introduction
-This document serves as an overview of Thunderbird Android's code base.
+This document serves as an overview of Thunderbird Android's code base as of commit [`045181a`](https://github.com/thunderbird/thunderbird-android/tree/045181ab5486297882b4b53e9f1a0a2a9a89fa62).
 It will analyze the project architecture and evaluate technical decisions and points of interest.

 # Project Overview
 [Thunderbird Android](https://github.com/thunderbird/thunderbird-android) is an Android mail client that allows users to manage multiple email accounts at once, including a unified inbox to collate all emails into one list.
 It is the successor to K-9 mail.